Salah-Code-Lab/In-Work/README.md

 protection tables and callback cookie as read only.
 No kernel mode attacker can patch the tables in memory to silently remove entries.
 On unload write permissions are restored before cleanup.
+Note:Sophisticated Attackers can still Bypass this quite Easily Actually

 ## Builds